carpeliam/gitshorty/README.md

 # gitshorty
 A [Shortcut](https://www.shortcut.com) Command-Line tool that works within git branches that contain an associated story ID as the suffix, e.g. `branchname-sc-123`.
 ## Usage
+Usage for individual commands can be found in the [wiki](https://github.com/carpeliam/gitshorty/wiki/Usage).
 ```
 NAME:
    sc - command-line client for Shortcut